 While Kiwis are still keen to keep their car on the bigger side, we are also keen to think more about the impact those cars are having.
 For example, many of those SUVs mentioned above offer hybrid models.
-In fact, over half of the Mitsubishi Eclipse Cross SUVs sold in September were petrol-electric hybrids.
 Climate change is a growing concern, and petrol prices are rising, both of which increase the appeal of electric vehicles.
 And the government clean car discount for electric vehicles is only adding to the appeal.

-Sales of electric vehicles have gone through the car roof: 4266 electric cars have sold so far this year.
-Those figures seem small compared to overall car sales, but these figures mean 2021 is already, by far, our record year for total electric sales, with three months of sales still yet to come!
+Sales of electric vehicles have gone through the car roof: 6817 electric cars have sold so far this year.
+Those figures seem small compared to overall car sales, but these figures mean 2021 was by far our record year for total electric sales.

-If you expand these figures to include hybrid models, so far in 2021 there have been over 15,000 electric and petrol hybrid passenger vehicles sold.
+If you expand these figures to include hybrid models, 2021 saw well over 20,000 electric and petrol hybrid passenger vehicles sold.

 |1 Tesla Model 3||1 Tesla Model 3|